andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/how-to-work-with-fetchrequest-swiftui.md

 ---
-title: "How to Pass NSManagedObjectContext to a SwiftUI View"
+title: "How to work with @FetchRequest in SwiftUI"
-description: "Breaks down how to pass an NSManagedObjectContext instance to your SwiftUI Views."
+description: "Breaks down how to use the @FetchRequest property wrapper in your SwiftUI Views."
 author: Andrew
 type: blog
-draft: false
+draft: true
 date: 2019-08-02T03:11:48+00:00
 wip: false
 showrecent: false
 disppsbadge: true
-toc: true
 tags:
   - Core Data
   - SwiftUI
 images:
 ---

-Step one to [using Core Data with SwiftUI](/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction/) is to initialize the Core Data stack and pass an instance of your `NSManagedObjectContext` to your view.
+Once you've [passed an NSManagedObjectContext instance to your SwiftUI View](/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction/), you'll need to pull data out of your Core Data persistent store with a fetch request.

 ## First Things First
 * The remainder of this how-to assumes that you've already got a way to initialize the Core Data stack.

   * Ticking the 'Use Core Data' checkbox when you start a new app will place some boilerplate code in `AppDelegate`.